sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 </fieldset>
 ```

-To access a particular field, we can select a `fieldset` by its `legend` text, and then select an input by its label inside the `fieldset`.
+To access a particular field, we can select a `fieldset` by its `legend` text first, and then select an input by its label inside the `fieldset`.

 ```js
 const passportIssueDateGroup = page.getByRole('group', {